wp-plugins/catalog/readme.txt

 * Enable/disable product ratings and customer reviews for the products on the catalog.
 * Search products by name and category name on the catalog.
-* Choose how the products are organized on the catalog: cells, lists or single product.
+* Choose how the products are organized on the catalog: Cells1, List, Cells2, Wide Cells, Thumbnails, Cells3 or Single Product.
+* Export/Import Products.
 * Default 'Price' and 'Market Price' (appears as crossed out) parameters for each product on the catalog.

 ### Supported languages